FAIR2-for-research-software/Software_Lifecycle_Planning/episodes/SMP_for_research.md

 Whatever method of project management you choose, ensure that it is fostering collaboration within the group.
 Both have their advantages but keep in mind that research is an iterative provess involving a lot of trials/errors cycle and experimentations.
 Communication will be a key aspect of success.
 It might be interesting to have short development cycles with an iterative approach (hence an Agile style might be more suitable).
 This will help you analyse intermediary research outcomes, review the development of the software (and documentation) and overall progress.
 It is not rare that while developing a research tool with a clear goal in mind you end up finding serendipitous results that are worth a publication!

 In addition, what tools are you using for software development?
 Do not end up with multiple files for the multiple version of your software (e.g. version1, version 1_1, version1_2, version1_final, version1_final2, etccc).
 It will become unmanageable.
 To avoid such a situation, it is important to have a version control tool that allows you to track the changes that you implement in your software.
 Some lectures on this program could help with this: [Git-beginners] & [Git-collaboration].
+Using version control will help making your software more **FAIR** (all letters!).

 ### Timeline and Milestones